Best Places for Bicycling in New Hampshire

 Whether you use your bike for transportation or recreation (or both), there are rail trails, paved and gravel roads, challenging mountain terrain, scenic routes and more available in the 603.

 A note from New Hampshire Magazine: Due to the ongoing efforts to curb the spread of COVID-19, we trust you will exercise best judgement and avoid any busy trails, and that when biking, you’ll practice appropriate social distancing.
-There are a number of options listed here, plus see these resources for finding even more trails should your favorite spot become too crowded.
+There are a number of options listed here, plus use the resources below to find even more trails should your favorite spot become too crowded.
 Some of the following recommendations include restaurants, stores and other destinations that are temporarily closed.
 We hope you’ll use this guide in the present to find enjoyment outside, and to plan for the future when businesses reopen.
 Stay safe, and stay healthy!

 New Hampshire has hundreds of miles of scenic roadways that are perfect for bicycling, everything from peaceful farmlands, rolling hills, challenging mountainous terrain and quaint historic villages.
 Maybe you consider your bike a transportation tool instead of a recreation device.
 Whether it’s biking for transportation, recreating, paved or gravel roads, rail trails, fat-biking, mountain-biking, or if you choose to add an electric-assist to your ride, there are plenty of options in the 603.
 Here are just a few of some best places for bicycling.